esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 We all need to begin with a vague idea of where in the world we are and which direction we are facing, so to speak.
 As a digital researcher orienting yourself in terms of MRIs and related computation is important.
-In terms of computation MRIs, particularly neuro MRIs, have some quircks that make it worthwhile to think of them as a seperate part of the universe than other medical imaging.
+In terms of computation MRIs, particularly neuro MRIs, have some quirks that make it worthwhile to think of them as a separate part of the universe than other medical imaging.
  Three critical differences between MRIs and other medical imaging are image orientation in terms of display conventions, typical file types and typical packages used for processing.
 In this lesson we will cover these three issues.

 As a researcher in general we reccomend familiarizing yourself with the various possible sequences of MRI.
-Some sequences are much more suited to awnser certain questions than others.
+Some sequences are much more suited to answer certain questions than others.
 Generally we could divide MR techniques into structural e.g. T1, T2 and so on, functional, diffusion, perfusion, angiographic techniques and spectroscopy.
-The sequences you work with derterming the shape of files to expect.
+The sequences you work with determining the shape of files to expect.
 As an example of what you would expect for structural imaging a 3-D array is the norm, but for diffusion imaging you have a 4D tensor plus .bval and .bvec files.
 If you work directly with a radiology department you will usually get DICOM files that contain whatever sequences were done.
 However if you obtain images from elsewhere they may come in other formats.

 ## File formats

 From the MRI scanner, MRI images are initially collected and put in the DICOM format but can be converted to other formats to make working with the data easier.
-Some file formats can be converted to others, for exaple NiFTIs or Analyze files can be converted to MINC, but not conversions can not be made from all file formats in all directions.
+Some file formats can be converted to others, for example NiFTIs or Analyze files can be converted to MINC, but not conversions can not be made from all file formats in all directions.

 #### Common MRI File Formats